How Does LendingTree Get Paid?

 Trim expenses

-Using your 401(k) savings or Rollover as Business Startup plan
+Using your 401(k) savings or Rollover as Business Startup Plan

-Business owners can turn to their retirement savings plans to cover a loan down payment.
+Owners of C corps can turn to their retirement savings plans to cover a loan down payment.
 A rollover as a business startup (ROBS) plan allows you to invest the funds in your retirement account, such as your 401(k) or traditional individual retirement account (IRA).

-Under a ROBS plan, you are not withdrawing from your retirement funds — instead, the funds are rolled into another account, which buys shares into your corporation.
+Under a ROBS plan, you are not withdrawing from your retirement funds — instead, the funds are rolled into another account, which buys shares in your corporation.
 For this reason, a ROBS plan is available only to C corporations since this business structure enables a company to sell stock.

 While a ROBS can provide access to the funds needed for a down payment, some drawbacks are worth noting.
-Depending on the required down payment you need, you could risk investing a significant portion of your retirement savings.
+Depending on the down payment you need, you could risk investing a significant portion of your retirement savings.
 If your business fails, you might lose your future retirement security.
 Also, setting up, administering and maintaining your ROBS could come with additional fees, which could end up making this a costly option.

 SBA loans with no down payment